Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Numerical setup

 With these setups, the progenitor models are evolved from pre-main-sequence to the depletion of carbon in the core.
 The models are not evolved to the core collapse in this study for the reasons below: (1) For models with $M_{\rm ZAMS}$\,$\le$\,12\,$M_{\rm \odot}$, the calculation of the advanced fusions becomes computationally expensive and time-consuming.
 Some of the models develop off-center flames, leading to convergence problem during core oxygen burning phase.
 In fact, the products of the advanced fusions are mostly excised when the explosions are phenomenologically triggered (\S 2.2) and are not relevant to this study; (2) this study focuses on the plateau phase of SNe II light curves, which is primarily determined by the explosion energy and the properties of the hydrogen-rich envelope.
 After the carbon depletion, the outermost envelope is detached from the subsequent core evolution.
 A detailed discussion on this topic is deferred to \S 5.2.

-The progenitor properties at the point of the carbon depletion are summarized in Table~\ref{tab:progenitor}, and are plotted in Figure~\ref{fig:progenitor}.
-In general, the radii of the progenitors range from 500 to 1100 $R_{\rm \odot}$, and the removal of the hydrogen-rich envelope will not significantly affect the radius once $M_{\rm ZAMS}$ is fixed.
+The progenitor properties at the point of the carbon depletion are summarized in Table~\ref{tab:progenitor}.
+In Figure~\ref{fig:progenitor}, the upper panel shows the range of the progenitor models on HRD, along with RSGs in the Galaxy and those detected from pre-SN images.
+In the lower panel, the radii $R$ and the hydrogen-rich envelope masses $M_{\rm Henv}$ are compared.
+In general, our progenitor models have effective temperature $T_{\rm eff}$ ranging from 3200 to 3800 K, similar to the RSGs in the Galaxy, and have radii ranging from 500 to 1100 $R_{\rm \odot}$, depending on $M_{\rm ZAMS}$ and $\alpha_{\rm mlt}$.
+The removal of the hydrogen-rich envelope will not significantly affect the radius and the helium core mass, therefore any effect associated with the envelope stripping considered here is not detectable in the pre-SN images.